-This isn’t a full list.
-If you aren’t sure whether the supplies you make are zero-rated, please call the VAT Helpline.
+This is not a full list.
+If you are not sure whether the supplies you make are zero-rated, please call the VAT helpline.

 If all or most of your supplies are zero-rated, you may not need to be registered for VAT.
 This is called exemption from registration (see paragraph 3.11).

 2.5 Reduced-rate supplies